Battling Alcaraz Outlasts Sinner In Thriller To Win China Open - UrduPoint

 The dramatic triumph ended Sinner's run of 14 victories in a row and saw him deposed as the Beijing champion after an almighty fight.

+US Open champion Sinner has been playing in Beijing under fresh scrutiny.

+The Italian has admitted to sleepless nights over his doping case, which was reignited at the weekend when the World Anti-Doping Agency (WADA) said it had appealed the decision to clear him.

-In front of a packed house in Beijing, the early exchanges were nervy with both players under immediate pressure on their service games.
+In front of a packed house in the Chinese capital, the early exchanges were nervy with both players under immediate pressure on their service games.

-Sinner, 23, was the first to blink, with second-seeded Alcaraz breaking for a 3-1 lead and celebrating with a pump of the fist.
+Sinner, 23, was the first to blink, with second-seeded Alcaraz breaking for a 3-1 lead and celebrating with a fist pump.

 The Spaniard held easily for 4-1 and had his opponent uncharacteristically rattled.